fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

 .. raw:: html

     <p>
     A random forest is an ensemble of decision trees.
-A <i>decision tree</i> approximates the relationship between the target and the features by splitting the feature space into different subsets, and generating a constant prediction for each subset, where each subset of the feature space represents a different combination of feature values.
+A decision tree approximates the relationship between the target and the features by splitting the feature space into different subsets, and generating a constant prediction for each subset, where each subset of the feature space represents a different combination of feature values.